ChethanGunvith/Android-Live-Data/README.md

 I'm going to touch on a few more complex usages.

 ***Room*** is built to work well with LiveData.
 Room can return LiveData objects which are automatically notified when the database data changes and have their data loaded in a background thread.This makes it easy to have the UI update when your database updates.
-You can go ahead and learn more about Room in the introduction to Room video.

 LiveData also provides transformations, including map, switchMap and a class called MediatorLiveData for your own custom transformations.